-The medical conditions reported by the Household Component respondent were recorded by the interviewer as verbatim text, which were then coded to fully-specified 2001 ICD-9-CM codes, including medical condition and V codes (see Health Care Financing Administration, 1980), by professional coders.
-Although codes were verified and error rates did not exceed 2.5 percent for any coder, data users/analysts should not presume this level of precision in the data; the ability of household respondents to report condition data that can be coded accurately should not be assumed (see Cox and Cohen, 1985; Cox and Iachan, 1987; Edwards, et al, 1994; and Johnson and Sanchez, 1993).
-For detailed information on conditions, please refer to the documentation on the Medical Conditions File.
+The medical conditions and procedures reported by the Household Component respondent were recorded by the interviewer as verbatim text, which were then coded to fully-specified 2001 ICD-9-CM codes, including medical conditions and V codes (Health Care Financing Administration, 1980) by professional coders.
+Although codes were verified and error rates did not exceed 2.5 percent for any coder, data users/analysts should not presume this level of precision in the data; the ability of household respondents to report condition data that can be coded accurately should not be assumed (Cox and Cohen, 1985; Cox and Iachan, 1987; Edwards, et al, 1994; and Johnson and Sanchez, 1993).
+For detailed information on how conditions and procedures were coded, please refer to the documentation on the MEPS 2001 Medical Conditions File.
+For frequencies of conditions by event type, please see the MEPS 2001 Appendix File, HC-059I.

-The ICD-9-CM conditions and procedures codes were aggregated into clinically meaningful categories.
-These categories, included on the file as OPCCC1X-OPCCC4X, were generated using Clinical Classification Software [formerly known as Clinical Classifications for Health Care Policy Research (CCHPR)], (Elixhauser, et al., 1998), which aggregates conditions and V-codes into 260 mutually exclusive categories, most of which are clinically homogeneous.
+The ICD-9-CM condition codes were aggregated into clinically meaningful categories.
+These categories, included on the file as ERCCC1X-ERCCC3X, were generated using Clinical Classification Software [formerly known as Clinical Classifications for Health Care Policy Research (CCHPR)], (Elixhauser, et al., 1998), which aggregates conditions and V-codes into 260 mutually exclusive categories, most of which are clinically homogeneous.

 In order to preserve respondent confidentiality, nearly all of the condition codes provided on this file have been collapsed from fully-specified codes to three-digit code categories.
 The reported ICD-9-CM code values were mapped to the appropriate clinical classification category prior to being collapsed to the three-digit categories.
+Details on this procedure are outlined in the 2001 Medical Conditions File.

-The conditions and procedures codes (and clinical classification codes) linked to each outpatient visit are sequenced in the order in which the conditions were reported by the household respondent, which was in order of input into database and not in order of importance or severity.
-Data users/analysts who use the MEPS 2001 Medical Conditions file in conjunction with this outpatient visit file should note that the order of conditions on this file is not identical to that on the Medical Conditions file.
+The condition codes (and clinical classification codes) and procedure codes linked to each emergency room visit are sequenced in the order in which the conditions were reported by the household respondent, which was in order of input into the database and not in order of importance or severity.
+Data users/analysts who use the MEPS 2001 Medical Conditions File in conjunction with this emergency room visits file should note that the order of conditions on this file is not identical to that on the Medical Conditions file.

-2.6.5 Flat Fee Variables (FFEEIDX, FFOPTYPE, FFBEF01, FFTOT02)
+2.6.6 Flat Fee Variables (FFEEIDX, FFERTYPE, FFBEF01, FFTOT02)

-2.6.5.1 Definition of Flat Fee Payments
+2.6.6.1 Definition of Flat Fee Payments

 A flat fee is the fixed dollar amount a person is charged for a package of health care services provided during a defined period of time.
-Examples would be: an obstetrician's fee covering a normal delivery, as well as pre- and post-natal care; or a surgeon's fee covering surgical procedure along with post-surgical care.
+Examples would be: obstetrician's fee covering a normal delivery, as well as pre- and post-natal care; or a surgeon's fee covering surgical procedure and post-surgical care.
 A flat fee group is the set of medical services (i.e., events) that are covered under the same flat fee payment.
 The flat fee groups represented on this file include flat fee groups where at least one of the health care events, as reported by the HC respondent, occurred during 2001.
-By definition a flat fee groups.
+By definition, a flat fee group can span multiple years.
+Furthermore, a single person can have multiple flat fee groups.

-2.6.5.2 Flat Fee Variable Descriptions
+2.6.6.2 Flat Fee Variable Descriptions

-2.6.5.2.1 Flat Fee ID (FFEEIDX)
+2.6.6.2.1 Flat Fee ID (FFEEIDX)